Protecting The Original Mothership

 Historical Marker Installed!

-On Sunday, June 25th, an event will be held at United Sound Systems from 4 – 6 pm to celebrate the installation of the Michigan Historical Marker.
+On Sunday, June 25th, an event was held at United Sound Systems from 4 – 6 pm to celebrate the installation of the Michigan Historical Marker.